 The best part about this platform is you can build it in an afternoon.
 I was actually shocked when Robert got started because in less than 4 hours it was done and ready for me to stain.

-He sketched his plans on scratch paper and purchased wood prior so getting started was a breeze.
+He sketched his plans on the ground then transferred to scratch paper before purchasing wood.
 Every successful project begins with a plan and I worked by his side documenting the journey.

-Building a homestead bridge was the perfect solution to cross the creek year-round.
-The creek is currently wet after heavy rains took over this week and we also received about 2 more feet of new top soil.
+Building a homestead bridge on our property was the perfect solution to cross the creek year-round.
+The creek is currently wet after heavy rains arrived during the week and we also received about 2 more feet of new top soil.

-We’ve spent a lot of time digging out this soil for filling in the low areas.
-It seems to never end but we can’t complain because it’s easy to remove once things dry.
+We’ve spent a lot of time digging out this soil to reuse in the low areas.
+We see it as just another perk.